Table of Contents

-Typically, manual configuration can be time-consuming when adding devices or changing settings on existing ones.
-However, automation removes this need and frees time to focus on more demanding tasks.
-It also reduces the risk of human error during configuration processes since it is done by machines instead of humans (who may not be as familiar with specific devices).
+Typically, manual configuration management can be time-consuming when adding devices or changing settings on existing ones.
+However, automated IT discovery removes this need and frees time to focus on more demanding tasks.
+It also reduces the risk of human error during configuration management processes since it is done by machines instead of humans (who may not be as familiar with specific devices).

-Using Virima, you can access all relevant information about your assets in your configuration management database (CMDB).
+Using Virima’s automated asset discovery, you can ensure that all relevant information about your assets in your configuration management database (CMDB) are up-to-date.
 Moreover, if you want to observe real-time changes, you can use the service maps that update as and when you make changes.

 3. Inability to be audit-ready—leading to last-minute overload and errors